Lottejohanna/Programmeerproject/README.md

 # Programmeerproject - The fat, the poor and the unhappy

-The prosperity of a country, commonly measured in terms of its annual per capita Gross Domestic Product (GDP), might have different relationships with the body weight and happiness of a population.
-In this visualization I want to show if there are any trends detectable examining these variables.
-I want to examine if there is a relationship between a healthy body weight and a certain level of income and happiness.
+The body weight of the population in a country might have different relationships with prosperity of a country, commonly measured in terms of its annual per capita Gross Domestic Product (GDP), and happiness of a population.
+In these visualizations the relationship between the body weight of a population and the level of income and happiness is examined.

 ![](doc/report1.png)